 The article starts with a selection by category.
 Indeed, the classification is done through different categories and this is what structures the article and the comparison of products:

 Each blue link contains an anchor that leads the reader to the detailed description of the personal loan quoted.
-Very interestingly, Select understands that it is not easy for people to determine the best loan for their needs, so they put in the page a tool from evenfinancial.com which is a search engine, comparison and recommendation of financial services.
+Very interestingly, Select understands that it is not easy for people to determine the best loan for their needs, so they put on the page a tool from evenfinancial.com which is a search engine, comparison, and recommendation of financial services.
 It is a lead generation module.

 The tool allows qualifying leads for loans by asking users the purpose of the loan, the amount, and the credit score, the level of education, the address, the availability of collaterals, etc. It also includes an email address and a phone number form.